-1. Select the Start date and End date to define the time period covered in the report.

-C 1 4 ^ e , C (1 2.
-Select an Output 1 tormat tor the report.
+- 1. Select the Start date and End date to define the time period covered in the report. - 2.
+Select an Output format for the report.

 Format Description PDF Portable Document Format.
 PDF files are formatted for viewing, and can be opened in Adobe Reader.
 HTML HyperText Markup Language.
 HTML files are formatted for viewing, and can be opened in a browser.
 XLS Excel spreadsheet.
 XLS files are formatted for reuse, and can be opened in Microsoft Excel.